cameronspaul/react-vite-tailwind-template/README.md

 - **Real-time Validation**: Billing status is always fetched fresh from Polar via the [`getBillingStatus`](convex/polar.ts:104) function
 - **Webhook Integration**: Polar webhooks in [`convex/http.ts`](convex/http.ts:9) handle real-time events without storing data locally

+Note: The client uses browser localStorage to cache billing status briefly for smooth UI rendering.
+This is purely a UX optimization - the source of truth is always Polar, validated in the background on every page load.

 #### Benefits of This Approach

 1. **Simplified Architecture**: No data synchronization complexity between Convex and Polar